 Beyond segmentation, the study surfaces two findings that are easy to act on immediately.

-Keep your links to between two and five.
-Emails with two to five links converted at 0.56%, more than double the overall average.
+1. Keep your links to between two and five.
+Emails with two to five links converted at 0.56%, which is more than double the overall average.
 Emails with one link or more than five links performed significantly worse.
 The likely reason is focus: emails with two to five links tend to be built around a single offer or a small, coherent set of products.
-Emails with ten links are unfocused.
-Emails with one link often feel sparse or transactional.
+At the other end of the spectrum, emails with ten links are unfocused, while emails with only one link often feel sparse or transactional.

-Add one targeted automation if you have none.
-You do not need a complex sequence.
-The highest-return automations are the simple ones: an abandoned cart reminder, a welcome email with a first-order discount, or a follow-up to anyone who clicked a product link without buying.
+2. Add one targeted automation if you have none.
+You don’t need a complex sequence; the highest-return automations are usually the simple ones: an abandoned cart reminder, a welcome email with a first-order discount, or a follow-up to anyone who clicked a product link without buying.
 Each fires at a moment of demonstrated interest, which is exactly why automation conversion rates run higher than campaigns.

 If your email tool is connected to your shop, these automations typically take less than an hour to configure.
 The conversion uplift they deliver runs indefinitely with no ongoing effort.